BombartSimon/ZenAuth/README.md

 ## Operation Modes

-ZenAuth can be used in different modes depending on your requirements.
+ZenAuth can be used in different modes depending on your needs.

 ### Standalone Mode